sid95ok/ghn-job-portal/README.md

 - Safely log out from the website when your work is completed.

 ## Contribution
 Any pull requests (PRs) are welcomed.
 The developer is also working on Swagger documentation to make the project more accessible for future users.
+Till then here is a postman collection - https://api.postman.com/collections/4386344-b75c7517-b593-4ccf-bcc0-cf5589ce1bb9?access_key=PMAT-01HDEMP82TJJ4XJNEYQGJCYN2E

+Need to add two env variables in postman - 'URLv1'(for local mode - [http://localhost:8080/api/v1](http://localhost:8080/api/v1)) and 'token'(generated using /login get API)

 ## Credits
 This project was solely developed by Siddhant Pathak.